compsocialscience/summer-institute/2026/melbourne/schedule.md

   <p class="session-speakers"><strong>Speakers:</strong>
     <a href="https://www.qut.edu.au/about/our-people/academic-profiles/e.dehghan" target="_blank" rel="noopener noreferrer">Ehsan Dehghan</a>
   </p>
-  <p class="session-desc">The workshop will address the debate related to the theoretical foundations of CSS and their role in studies that use computational analysis and are driven by digital data.
-We will reiterate the importance of the theoretical component and how choosing a methodological tool can drastically change research outcomes.</p>
+  <p class="session-desc">Critics argue that CSS lets the methodological tail wag the substantive dog; that its predictive success masks explanatory weakness, and that it imports questions to fit available data.
+This session engages such critiques and examines what researchers can take from them when designing their own projects.</p>
   <div class="outcomes-box">
     <p>Learning Outcomes</p>
     <ul>
-      <li>Justify the choice of methods guided by theory.</li>
+      <li>Justify methodological choices using a theoretical framework.</li>
-      <li>Employ a theory-based methodological approach.</li>
+      <li>Critically examine the use of CSS in theory building.</li>
-      <li>Analyse implications of computational methods.</li>
+      <li>Analyse the broader implications of computational methods.</li>
     </ul>
   </div>
 </div>